mzdm/google-fonts-flutter/README.md

  - Tibetan
  - **Vietnamese**

 This package is compatible with the official `google_fonts` package.
+GoogleFonts all global fonts are not accessible due to faster IDE auto-suggestion fetching and to not clash with official package.
+However you can call it dynamically: `GoogleFonts.getFont('Lato')`.

 **NOTE**: The initial version is 0.1.0.
 Bugs might be present or breaking changes might be introduced.